 - unsalted butter

-In a large mixing bowl, tossing the 2 and 1/2 cups of flour.
-Today I’m using cake flour, because it’s what I had it on hand.
-If you don’t have that, all-purpose flour can be used instead.
-To the flour, add 1 and 1/2 cups sugar, 1 tablespoon plus 1 teaspoon baking powder and 1 teaspoon kosher salt.
+In a large mixing bowl, tossing the 2¾ cups of cake flour.
+If substituting all-purpose flour, you will only need 2½ cups.
+To the flour, add 1 and 1/2 cups sugar, 1 tablespoon plus 1 teaspoon baking powder and 1 teaspoon fine salt.
 Then grab your whisk and stir to combine.